zubeydesisman/programming-univbasics-nds-nds-to-insight-with-methods-seattle-web-102819/README.md

 In the lab you're going to work with the directors NDS again and clean up your implementation from the previous lesson.
 You're going to be prompted to create a "First-order method" that will make your code cleaner.
-Outside of a lab setting you can choose your method names as you please.
+Outside of a lab setting, you can choose your method names as you please.
 In this lab, however, we've specified what it should be called and how it should operate.
 Look at the comments and tests for guidance.